 Dalhousie is located in the Dhauladhar mountain range in Himachal Pradesh.
-This town is well known for its historical relics from the colonial era such as the St. Francis and St. John’s churches.
-Laxmi Narayan Temple, Chamunda Devi Temple and Rang Mahal add to the list of architectural marvels.
-Each of these monuments are attribute the country’s rich history.
+This town is well known for its historical relics from the colonial era such as St. Francis and St. John’s churches.
+Laxmi Narayan Temple, Chamunda Devi Temple, and Rang Mahal add to the list of architectural marvels.
+Each of these monuments is attributed to the country’s rich history.
 The freshwater Khajjiar Lake and the cedar forests surrounding the have rightly given this place the name ‘Switzerland of India’.
 Tourists can enjoy a variety of activities here ranging from peaceful picnics to adventure sports like paragliding.
-Another popular sightseeing and photography spot is Satdhara waterfall set amidst snowy mountains and pine trees.
+Another popular sightseeing and photography spot is the Satdhara waterfall set amidst snowy mountains and pine trees.
 This water is believed to have healing powers due to its mica content.
 Further ahead is Panchpula which has many clear springs and picturesque waterfalls; a true delight for all nature lovers.
 Ganji Pahari gets its unique name literally meaning ‘bald hill’ since it doesn’t have any trees.

 St. Francis Church: Located in Subhash Chowk, it’s an ancient church perched on a hill.
-The interiors are beautiful, and the pleasant gardens outside is home to rabbits that can be found hopping around the premises.
+The interiors are beautiful, and the pleasant gardens outside his home to rabbits that can be found hopping around the premises.

 St. John’s Church: It’s a beautiful British era church located at Gandhi Chowk.
 It’s a small church with extravagant interiors.

-St. Patrick’s Church: This 104 yr old church situated on nature’s lap gives a glimpse of Victorian era.
+St. Patrick’s Church: This 104 yr old church situated on nature’s lap gives a glimpse of the Victorian era.

 Subhash Baoli: Named after the famous freedom fighter, Subhash Chandra Bose, this perennial spring is said to have healing properties.